LearnWeb3DAO/stacks-lending-protocol/README.md

 This file contains tests for the `lending-pool.clar` contract.
 It tests the end-to-end user flows:

-*   **Deposit, Borrow, Repay, Withdraw:** This test simulates a user depositing sBTC, borrowing STX, repaying the loan, and then withdrawing their sBTC.
+*   **Deposit, Borrow, Repay, Withdraw:** This test simulates a user depositing STX, borrowing STX against sBTC collateral, repaying the loan, and then withdrawing their STX.
 It checks that all the balances and states are updated correctly.
-*   **Deposit, Borrow, Liquidate:** This test simulates a user depositing sBTC, borrowing STX, and then having their position liquidated when the sBTC price drops.
+*   **Deposit, Borrow, Liquidate:** This test simulates a user depositing STX, borrowing STX against sBTC collateral, and then having their position liquidated when the sBTC price drops.
 It checks that the liquidator receives the bounty and the user's debt is cleared.

 These tests use the `simnet` object provided by `@stacks/clarity-native-bin` to simulate the Stacks blockchain environment and interact with the smart contracts.